 When the password is the only authentication system to access an application, we say there is a single point of failure.
 If the attacker gets the passwords, the door is open to all the information.
 That’s why adding additional authentication factors increases the difficulty for hackers.
 Some solutions for multi-factor authentication are:

-These are the most common mistakes and vulnerabilities in an authentication process.
+There you have it, the most common mistakes and vulnerabilities in an authentication process.
+Hopefully, you’ve saved yourself another password disaster scenario!
 If you want to take a look at the code itself, check Jose’s github and visit other sites such as Computerphile Youtube channel.
 If you are willing to learn more about this field, check out our Cybersecurity bootcamp!